 - Steep Creek Mitigation Report

 Listen to Building Communities: A Three Sisters Mountain Village Podcast

 To help the community of Canmore understand the importance of an Area Structure Plan, TSMV produced a podcast that explains this integral planning document, planning regulations in Alberta and what’s next for TSMV.
 Host Michelle Gurney speaks with Dr. Francisco Alaniz Uribe, Professor of Urban Design and Planning at the University of Calgary, and David Taylor, TSMV President, to learn more.

 Where is Three Sisters’ Village?

 The proposed development area for Three Sisters’ Village is located within the Town of Canmore, south of the downtown core along Three Sisters Parkway, just west of Stewart Creek Golf Course.
-The Village will become the core of TSMV.
-There is currently no specific development timeline identified for this proposed development, however it is anticipated it will be finished in 20 to 40 years.
+The Village will become the focal point of TSMV.
+It is anticipated that the neighborhood will be complete in 20-plus years.